 2. Simply Ask People to Leave – Using an Automated System

 This can be a touchy one too, as you don’t want to create an altercation.
 It’s often best to alert the proper authorities to handle it.
 However, the local police can become unresponsive if an issue is ongoing.
-However, there are automated message systems that can be installed and activated with a push of a button, thus sending the message loud and clear without putting a tenant or employee at risk.
+An alternative option is using automated message systems.
+These can be installed and activated with a push of a button, sending the message loud and clear without putting a tenant or employee at risk.
 The message may say something like, “Attention please: There are no loitering or illegal activities allowed at this location.
 All activities are being monitored and recorded.
 You must leave the premises immediately or the police will be called.”

 3. Install Video Monitoring Systems